 Assessment Principles

 Assessment must be designed to contribute to high quality student learning and underpin the development, delivery and quality assurance of units and courses.
-Assessment should both help students learn (assessment for learning) and measure explicit evidence of their learning (assessment of learning).
+Assessment should both help students learn (assessment for learning) and measure explicit evidence of their learning outcomes (assessment of learning).

 Assessment: